siamscsdsu/siamscsdsu.github.io/_posts/2025-10-13-october-competition.md

 ---

-It’s time to let the numbers swing for the fences—bring your best ideas and out-hit the odds.
+It’s time to let the numbers swing for the fences, bring your best ideas and out-hit the odds.

 We’re hosting a **mini competition** at this week’s meeting.
 On **Thursday**, we’ll provide the dataset and the rules.
 You’ll have **5 days** (due **Tuesday, October 21, 2025**) to submit your World Series rankings along with the **mathematical reasoning** behind your choices.
 The winner will receive a treat at our next **Journal Club meeting** (Thursday, November 6).
 We can help with any data handling/coding you need.